 Research Interests

 Ryan L. Fletcher received his PhD in history from the University of Mississippi in 2013 and joined the Department of History at Texas A&M University in 2022.
 He studies the religious-and-social histories of the rural households that populated the western peripheries of the American South during the nineteenth century.
-Fletcher’s research surveys how the intersection of religiosity and labor inside of those rural households contoured regionalized landscapes.
-Consequently, his work explores how rural households in the nineteenth-century South utilized religion to map the social terrains of gender, land usage, and slavery.
+Fletcher’s research surveys how the intersection of religiosity and agricultural labor inside of those rural households contoured distinctive landscapes.
+Consequently, his work explores how religion served as a compass for rural households in the nineteenth-century South as those households mapped land usage, environmental practices, legal customs, and social hierarchies in their communities.
 Fletcher is currently writing a religious-and-social history of the Kentucky Shakers.

 Areas of Speciality